 Creative Innovative Energy Solutions for a Sustainable World Requires Thinking Outside the Box: Asad Uddin’s essay provides excellent insight and an innovative approach to solving energy crisis.
 This post takes a deeper look at energy crisis because there are no coherent plans for sustainable energy production to satisfy the needs of the energy hungry world and population explosion in developing countries.
+President Obama of the U.S. and other world leaders are urged to initiate a global prize/award on energy such as the prestigious Noble Prize for Energy, to motivate young talented minds.
 We need to recognize diminishing natural resources of fossil-fuel based traditional energy production.
 Although, IPCC’s warnings suggested to reduce Greenhouse Gases (GHG) produced by burning of fossil fuels (coal, petroleum products, and natural gas) but IPCC reports lack in providing clear solutions to sustainable clean energy production.
 Additionally, international efforts to reduce deforestation may only be helping big corporations which is a concern shared and voiced by some countries.

 Solving Earth’s Energy Crisis: What I Would Do?…